MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 ## Add method wizard

 Use this wizard to add a method to an interface.
-Depending on the project type or interface type to which you're adding a method, the wizard displays different options.
+The wizard displays different options depending on the project or interface type to which you're adding a method.

 ### Names